A Spectacular Trip to Texas: A Photo Journal....a Time to Heal

 Most of these are random shots...just pretty little faces that had shown themselves to us as we meandered around sharing each other's company in this magnificent state.

-Please join me as I revisit just a bit of the beauty I saw while I was away.
+Please join me as I revisit just a bit of the beauty we saw while we were together.

 Fiery red and orange splashed before us....